 Voice recognition programs can take your speech and turn it into text on your computer, letting you speak your emails or documents instead of type them.
 This technology has been around for years, and has been improving constantly.

 Today, it is powerful, accurate, and intelligent.
-The top-of-the-line software for this kind of work is Dragon Naturally Speaking, Legal Edition.
+The top-of-the-line dictation software for lawyers is Dragon Naturally Speaking, Legal Edition.
 Why do lawyers need Dragon Legal dictation software?
 Here are a few ideas.